Isar Nuclear Power Plant

 Isar I and Isar II were two nuclear power plants situated on the Isar river, 14 kilometres from Landshut, between Essenbach and Niederaichbach in Bavaria, Germany.

-As part of the nuclear power phase-out, it was taken out of service on 15 April 2023.
+Isar I is a boiling water reactor which began operation in 1979 and was permanently shut down in 2011 as a result of the Fukushima disaster in Japan.
+It had a nameplate capacity of 912MWe.
+Isar II is a Konvoi-type pressurized water reactor which began operation in 1988 and has a nameplate capacity of 1485MWe.
+As part of the country's nuclear power phase-out, Isar II was taken out of service on 15 April 2023, being among the last 3 reactors in Germany still operating at this time.

 Safety

 Passive safety features

 The power plant has a number of passive safety features which work to meet safety goals during accident conditions.
 The reactor design uses a defense in depth approach in order to keep the radioactive inventory contained.
 Fuel pellets, fuel rod casings, reactor pressure vessel, biological shield, steel containment structure and the outer ferro concrete mantle are six of the most important parts of this defense in depth approach.
 Additional passive safety systems are hydrogen recombinatiors and cooling of the spent fuel pool through natural convection.

 Active safety features

 The passive safety installations are supplemented by a lot of automatically working active safety systems whose reliableness is based on their plural existence and their autonomously working in separate rooms.
 This is as necessary for the internal electric power supply as for the reactor cooling system, which guarantees the reliable thermal dissipation in every operating status, even when an implausible accident ingresses (for example a break of a primary coolant line).
 It constantly controls and compares all the important key operating parameters of the plant and activates automatically the necessary protection measures (independent from the plant operating personnel) if a parameter reaches a limit value.
 For example, the protection system may initiate a rapid shutdown and aftercooling procedure.